3mdeb/news-and-ideas/blog/content/post/2022-04-07-fobnail_attestation_phase.md

 attestation is always started, either as first stage or immediately after provisioning, to test if provisioning succeeded.

-We also fixed some hardware issues that forced us to not use nRF52.
-While it still can't be fully used due to inability to provision Fobnail Token itself, this moves us closer to the final, hardware, remote (i.e., not running on the platform being verified) implementation of Fobnail.
+We also fixed some hardware issues that forced us to not use nRF52. nRF52 still can't be fully used due to inability to provision Fobnail Token itself, but this moves us closer to the final, remote (i.e., not running on the platform being verified) implementation of Fobnail.

 For definitions of roles and artifacts mentioned throughout the post, see [Remote Attestation Procedures Architecture](https://datatracker.ietf.org/doc/draft-ietf-rats-architecture/)